nirajnagrale/APISCANNER/README.md

 # NodeAPIScanner
-The deprecated API scanner in Node
 NodeAPIScanner is a Visual Studio Code extension that scans and lists all deprecated APIs accessible by your Node.js application.
+It highlights all the deprecated API Usages in your project and provides alternative API

 ## fetchApi.js